Azure/bicep-types-az/generated/signalr/microsoft.signalrservice/2020-05-01/types.md

 ### Properties
 * **apiVersion**: '2020-05-01' (ReadOnly, DeployTimeConstant): The resource api version
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
-* **kind**: 'RawWebSockets' | 'SignalR': The kind of the service - e.g. "SignalR", or "RawWebSockets" for "Microsoft.SignalRService/SignalR"
+* **kind**: 'RawWebSockets' | 'SignalR' | string: The kind of the service - e.g. "SignalR", or "RawWebSockets" for "Microsoft.SignalRService/SignalR"
 * **location**: string: The GEO location of the SignalR service. e.g. West US | East US | North Central US | South Central US.
 * **name**: string (Required, DeployTimeConstant): The resource name
 * **properties**: [SignalRProperties](#signalrproperties): A class that describes the properties of the SignalR service that should contain more read-only properties than AzSignalR.Models.SignalRCreateOrUpdateProperties